syncfusion-content/uwp-docs/uwp/Charts/Watermark.md

 ## Adding image watermark

-You can also set images as Watermark as in below code snippet.
+You can also set images as a Watermark as shown in the below code snippet.

 {% tabs %}